 The Wizard’s Apothecary by Headlock Escape Rooms is a classic remote avatar experience over Zoom for teams of up to 6 (oops, yes I just realised we were a 7 with 5 connections!).
 The idea is simple – you work as a team to help Wizard Nebo find three cures to three deadly curses unleashed on the world.

-That’s right – he’s woken up from a deep sleep only to discover he has erased his own memories!
+Wizard Joe- I mean, Nebo has woken up from a deep sleep only to discover he has erased his own memories!
 But not all is lost.
-Somewhere, hidden among the items, notes and glass boxes on his desk are the keys to the cures.
+Somewhere, hidden among the items in front of you, the notes and glass boxes on his desk, are the keys to the cures.

 Overall, this escape room experience was packed with fun puzzles.
 Mostly straightforward – or at least, we spotted what you needed to complete them after a little bit of ‘hum’ and ‘hah’.
 Gatekeeping each puzzle were a series of locks – 4 digit, 3 digit, directional and so on.
-Each puzzle led to the next solution and we were thankful to be gently nudged in the right direction every so often.
+Each puzzle led to the next solution and we were thankful to be gently nudged by our host in the right direction.

 In particular, one puzzle involved sand in a surprising and creative way, which was really fun to experience.
-We even got a sneak peek of the mechanism behind this puzzle at the end – a fantastic touch!
+We even got a sneak peek of the mechanism behind this puzzle at the end.
+This is just part of the experience Joel provides, if you ever have any questions he’ll be sure to give you the full rundown after and the exact mechanisms to each puzzle may be more surprising than you think!

 The theming of the experience was a lot of fun too – magical, creative and yes probably exactly the kind of things on a desk that a wizard would have.
 Including a tantalisingly locked away antidote vial, just waiting to be unlocked.